RNA3210d/RPi-TELEBOT/README.md

 # RPi-TELEBOT

-Python based Telegram bot to monitor and control the headless raspberry pi servers.
+Python based Telegram bot to monitor and control the headless Raspberry Pi servers.

 ## Setting up the bot
 - Install telepot library for enabling the Raspberry Pi to communicate with the Telegram bot using the API.